Lanlana Tararudee

-Lanlana Tararudee (ลัลนา ธาราฤดี; born 7 July 2004) is a tennis player from Thailand.

-She has a career-high WTA singles ranking of No. 158, achieved 11 August 2025, and a best doubles ranking of world No. 371, achieved on 27 May 2024.
+Lanlana Tararudee (ลัลนา ธาราฤดี; born 7 July 2004) is a Thai tennis player.
+She has a career-high singles ranking by the WTA of 72 achieved on 24 August 2026, and a best doubles ranking of No. 371, achieved on 27 May 2024.
+She is the current No. 1 Thai player.

-Tararudee has won six singles titles on the ITF Women's Circuit.
+Tararudee has won one singles title on WTA Challenger Tour along with six singles titles on the ITF Women's Circuit.

 Career

+2023: WTA Tour, top 200 debuts

-Playing for the Thailand, Tararudee has accumulated a win–loss record of 3–0.
+Playing for Thailand, Tararudee has accumulated a win–loss record of 3–0.
 Tararudee won the first ITF title in her career at the $40k tournament in Nonthaburi, Thailand defeating compatriot Mananchaya Sawangkaew in the final in three sets.

-She made her WTA Tour main-draw debut at the 2023 Thailand Open, where she received a wildcard into the singles tournament, losing to Mirjam Bjorklund in the first round.
+Tararudee made her WTA Tour main-draw debut at the 2023 Thailand Open, where she received a wildcard into the singles tournament, losing to Mirjam Bjorklund in the first round.

 She reached the top 200 in the singles rankings on 20 May 2024 and the top 175 on 29 July 2024.

-She also received wildcards for both editions of the home tournament in Hia Hin, the 2024 Thailand Open and the 2024 Thailand Open 2 held in January and September 2024 respectively.
+Tararudee also received wildcards for both editions of the home tournament in Hua Hin, the 2024 Thailand Open and the 2024 Thailand Open 2 held in January and September 2024 respectively.
 At the latter, she recorded her first WTA tour-level win as a wildcard over compatriot and fellow wildcard Thasaporn Naklo.

+2025: WTA 125 final

+In April, Lanlana represented Thailand at the Billie Jean King Cup for the first time since 2022.
+She participated in 4 matches, with 2 wins and 2 loses record.

+In July, Tararudee reached her very first WTA 125 final at 2025 Porto Open, eventually losing to the third seed Tereza Valentová in straight sets.